elc1798/elc1798.github.io/_posts/2017-05-21-Project-Libra-First-Draft-Chapter-1-Part-1.md

 Revenants gave us all a second chance, and all of us knew were wouldn't get a third.
 Almost nine years ago, my parents were attacked by a foreign military group from the Confederacy of Zuxia.
-They were scientists who were researching the cause of metahumans - dubbed 'metagens'.
+They were scientists who were researching the cause of metahumans - dubbed 'metagens' or 'metagenes'.
 One day, on a car ride back home from dinner, our car was hit by a truck, carrying a large amount of flammable liquid.
 After the safety mechanisms of the car engaged and our car stopped flipping and rolling, three men wearing masks and what I later learned to be Zuxian military uniforms came out and dragged my parents out from our totalled car, which was flipped over and on fire, sedating them and taking them away.

 I was barely conscious, in the back seat as I watched everything unfold, and I remember after police and ambulances arrived, I learned that my right wrist was badly sprained and my skull had a hairline fracture.
 For the next few months, I was in shock.
 Eventually I was let out of the hospital and put under foster care for about four months.
-Days had flown by where I had done nothing but sit on my bed.
+Days had flown by where I did done nothing but sit on my bed.
 It was also then when my telepathic powers started to flare up more and more.
 Before, I used to just barely be able to talk to a single person for no more than a few sentences.
 But as the days went by, and after many days of just